-Many experts agree that weight loss effects of gastric bypass in regards to glucose metabolism occur because of enhanced secretion and action of GLP-1, a gut hormone.
-The central question remains whether this increase happens because of rapid movement of nutrition through the reconfigured gastrointestinal tract or not.
+Many experts agree that weight loss effects of gastric bypass in regards to glucose metabolism occur because of enhanced secretion and action of GLP-1.
+The central question remains whether this increase happens because of the rapid movement of nutrition through the reconfigured gastrointestinal tract or not.

-Salehi does recognize that these findings do pertain to just a single person case study.
-However, she believes that their findings of increased role of GLP-1 in the insulin response are significant.
-By understanding the underlying reasons why gastric bypass surgery improves blood sugar levels and whether or not this knowledge will help guide the development of various treatment options.
+Salehi does recognize that these findings do pertain to just a single-person case study.
+However, she believes that their findings of the increased role of GLP-1 in the insulin response are significant.
+Understanding the underlying reasons why gastric bypass surgery improves blood sugar levels will help develop various treatment options.

 Salehi believes that in patients who have severe hypoglycemia, gastric bypass reversal is a possibility.
-However with their new findings they found that just reversing gastric bypass years after surgery may not reverse the hormone changes in the body after all.
-This study was performed from grants from the National Institutes of Health’s National Institute of Diabetes and Digestive and Kidney Diseases.
+However, with their new findings, they found that just reversing gastric bypass years after surgery may not reverse the hormone changes in the body after all.
+This study was performed on grants from the National Institutes of Health’s National Institute of Diabetes and Digestive and Kidney Diseases.
 It also is associated with the NIH National Center for Advancing Translational Sciences and the Medical Research Service of the Department of Veteran Affairs.